bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js31">31.
 Convert Decimal to Binary</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program converts a decimal number to its binary equivalent.
-It prompts the user to enter a decimal number and then calculates and displays its binary representation.
+<p>This program converts a decimal number to its binary equivalent.
+It prompts the user
+to enter a decimal number and then calculates and displays its binary representation.</p>
 <pre>
 // Function to convert decimal to binary function decimalToBinary(decimalNumber) {